-New therapies and potential cancer treatments must be compared against accepted and proven ones so that we can be sure of their benefit.
+New therapies and potential cancer treatments must be compared against accepted and proven ones.
+This is so that we can be sure of their benefit.
 The best way to do this is by running organised clinical trials.
 This is how conventional cancer treatments are tested.

 Money making schemes